-Trailing question
+Trailing question mark

-Source and translation do not both end with a question mark or it is not correctly spaced.
+Checks that question marks are replicated between both source and translation, and that they are correctly spaced or similar.
 This includes spacing rules for languages like French or Breton.
-Question mark is also checked in various language variants (Armenian, Arabic, Chinese, Korean, Japanese, Ethiopic, Vai or Coptic).
+The presence of question marks is also checked for various languages where they do not belong (Armenian, Arabic, Chinese, Korean, Japanese, Ethiopic, Vai or Coptic).